Khushi36365/codereviewer_testcasegenerator/README.md

 2. Read a file
 3. Analyze an entire project folder

-Generated outputs are saved inside the `output/` directory.
+Generated outputs will be saved inside the `output/` directory.